sddevelopment-be/penguin-pragmatic-patterns/content/glossary/_index.md

 +++
 aliases = ["terminology"]
 title = "Glossary"
+description = "A list of often difficult or specialized words, their common abbreviations, and their definitions." image="glossary_image.webp"
 +++

 This page contains a list of often difficult or specialized words, their common abbreviations, and their definitions as used throughout the rest